-Named among The National Law Journal’s “100 Most Influential Lawyers,” Lisa is the managing partner of the firm’s New York office and her practice focuses on privacy and cybersecurity issues.
-She assists clients in identifying, evaluating and managing risks associated with their privacy and information security practices.
+Named among The National Law Journal’s “100 Most Influential Lawyers,” Lisa is the managing partner of the firm’s New York office and chairs the firm’s top-ranked global privacy and cybersecurity practice.
+She assists clients in identifying, evaluating and managing risks associated with privacy and information security practices.
 Lisa advises clients on GLB, HIPAA, COPPA, CAN-SPAM, FCRA, VPPA, security breach notification laws, and other U.S. state and federal privacy and data security requirements (including HR rules), and global data protection laws (including those in the EU and Latin America).
 She provides extensive advice on cybersecurity risks, incidents and policy issues, including proactive cyber incident readiness.
+Through our firm’s privacy and security in M&A transactions team, Lisa also guides clients on risks and potential liabilities associated with inadequate privacy and data security practices in high-stakes corporate transactions.
 She conducts all phases of online and offline privacy assessments and information security policy audits.
-Lisa drafts and negotiates contractual agreements concerning data uses, privacy and security.
-She also develops corporate records management programs, including policies, procedures, records retention schedules and training modules.
+She also develops corporate records management programs, including policies, records retention schedules and training modules.